 It must be ensured that all waste management facilities are regularly audited, both internally and externally, as stipulated in each waste permit.
 Regular audits will ensure that these facilities are operated correctly and efficiently.
 Ensuring the correct operations will maximise the results of efforts of waste reduction and recovery and therefore the benefits thereof.
-Non-compliances identified in the most recent external audits (of June 2019) must be addressed with haste.
-With the information provided by the audits, the Municipality should continually evaluate the landfill available airspace to plan so that sufficient landfill capacity is always ensured.
+Non-compliances identified in the most recent external audits (of June 2015) must be addressed with haste.

+With the information provided by the audits, the Municipality should continually evaluate the landfill available airspace so as to plan in advance so that sufficient landfill capacity is always ensured.